minprog/app-studio/40 Guided/50 Restaurant/10 Assignment.md

 ### Receiving and parsing data from the request

 Now that the base code for the listener functionality is present, we still need to actually do something useful when we receive a response from the API.
+The data from the web server will be encoded in *JSON*, which can be interpreted using Java, but you'll have to do some conversion.

-The data from the web server will be encoded in *JSON*, which can be interpreted using Java, but you'll have to do some conversion, because we would like to our data to be an `ArrayList` that holds elements of the `String` type.
+> When looking at JSON code from the Restaurant server (try it!), it will not be easily readable.
+You can use a JSON Formatter (there are many available on the web, just Google for it) to structure it and better understand the structure of the response.

-- Look at the formatting of your response (remember you can request the same JSON output in your browser) and create a loop that will extract the categories present in the response.
-Since they are in a JSON array, chances are you want to use `getJSONArray()` to grab that array.
+In the case of the `categories` endpoint, the incoming data is an "object" (dictionary/hash) with a single element.
+That element's key is `"categories"` and its value is an "array" (list) of strings.
+We'd like to put those strings into a simple `ArrayList<String>`.

-    > Some JSON responses can be confusing at first glance, especially if not formatted clearly.
-You can use a JSON Formatter (there are many available on the web, just Google for it) to show you the data in a more clear manner and help you determine how to extract what you want from it.
+- In `onResponse()` you get immediate access to the top-level object.
+From that object, we'd like to extract the array named `"categories"`.
+Use the `response.getJSONArray()` method to do this.

-- Once the JSON array is extracted, you can loop over it to extract the items in it: the categories we were looking for and fill an `ArrayList<String>` with these items.
+- Once the JSON array is extracted, you can loop over it to extract the strings that are in it, and put those in an `ArrayList`.
+Use `getString(int position)` to extract each item.
+Need to know how many categories there are?
+Use `length()`.

-- When the `ArrayList` has been filled, use the reference to the activity that we received earlier as an argument of `getCategories(Callback activity)` to call the method `gotCategories` and pass the list that you just made as an argument.
-This way the activity will also have access to the list, but only when it's certain that the API call has finished and the list is ready!
+- When the `ArrayList` has been filled, pass it back to the activity that wanted to have it.
+In the `getCategories` method, you got an `activity` parameter.
+Make sure this parameter is saved as an instance variable and then call `gotCategories()` on it from the `onResponse()` method.

-As of now, we only report back to the calling activity when we successfully retrieve data from the API, but this could very well go wrong at some point.
-It might be tempting to do nothing at all with our `onErrorResponse` method, but it's bad practice to ignore errors and exceptions!
+With the steps above behind us, we now only report back to the calling activity when we successfully retrieve data from the API.
+However, because this is an internet connection, something could very well go wrong at some point.
+So, let's report an error in case it occurs!

 - In the `onErrorResponse` method, use the reference to the activity to call the other method defined in the interface: `gotCategoriesError`.